hassan-rahhal/Library/README.md

 - localStorage has 5-10MB size limit
 - Data is not shared between different browsers
 - No real-time sync between devices
-- Images stored as base64 (can be large)

 © 2025 Bookify.
 All rights reserved.